bartbutenaers/node-red-contrib-xterm/README.md

 npm install bartbutenaers/node-red-contrib-xterm
 ```

-## Security
+## Security !!!!!!!!

-Since this node allows commands to be executed on the server, it is very important that your Node-RED is secured!
+:warning: ***Since this node allows commands to be executed on the server, it is very important that your Node-RED is secured!***

 But you should take of that anyway, since other nodes (e.g. Exec and Daemon nodes) also allow execution of commands on the server ...

 To avoid introducing extra security riscs, this node uses the standard Node-RED communication mechanism (see also the 'Detailed Information' section below):
 + The ajax calls are send to a Node-RED http admin endpoint.
 + The data is pushed via the Node-RED ```RED.comms``` websocket channel.

-As a result: when you have secured your Node-RED environment, the communication for this terminal also will be secured...
+As a result: when you have secured your Node-RED environment, the communication for this terminal will have the same security level...

 All processes launched from node-pty will launch at the same permission level of the parent process (i.e. the Node-RED process).
 Take care particularly when using node-pty inside a server that's accessible on the internet.
 It is recommended to launch the pseudo-terminal inside a container (like e.g. a Docker container) to protect the host machine.